forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

     * consumption in rich countries tends to be price insensitive.

 * *Goal:* Reduced the Russian state income.
 Lower the petroleum consumption to lower the prices and imports from Russia.
 Lower consumption and the prices as much as necessary e.g. down 60, 40, or even 20 $.

-  > Although the Russia economy without petroleum has a lot of potential both in skilled workers (e.g. strong in sciences such as Maths and Physics) and many natural resources other than petroleum, a transition away from petroleum is a challenge (other petroleum rich countries are better suited for solar plants, though Russia has gas which is considered best among fossils (very low air pollution and CO2 efficient for fossil energy) and thus at least near future proof).
-During a war is this hard.
-Without the income of petroleum and during a war this is very hard.
+  > Although the economy of Russia without petroleum has a lot of potential both in skilled workers (for example well educated, especially in Natural sciences) and many natural resources other than petroleum, a transition away from petroleum is a challenge for Russia (other petroleum rich countries are better suited for solar plants, though Russia has gas which is considered best among fossils - very low air pollution and lowest CO2 emissions among fossil fuels - and thus at least near future proof).
+During a war, the transition is hard though.
+Without the income of petroleum and during a war the transition is very hard and likely won't be fast enough to finance the war itself.

 #### Economic Measures on Russia
 ##### Refs on Economic Measures on Russia

+###### CNN on the Oil Price Cap
+By Anna Cooban for CNN
+*Russian oil tops price cap set by Western countries for first time* Published 11:58 AM EDT, Thu July 13, 2023

 ###### Sechin on Energy and Economy
 *Sechin: Russia with its energy potential and Vostok Oil project will be the 'Noah's Ark of the world economy'*, <https://interfax.com/newsroom/top-stories/80395/> // Points out the problem of rerouting deliveries upon embargo.